7 Things We Learned at Collision Conference

 The time to start building your drop shipping brand is now.
 It’s important to understand: “Brand equals your organization.”
 Whether that is a personal brand, company brand, or the brand behind an online store, a brand helps you connect with customers.
 Additionally, when customers connect with your brand, they’re not going to be so quick to give up on you should you mess up.
 (Think of all the Apple controversies over the years….)

 What does it take to build a minimum-viable brand?
 Just a name, some visuals, and a narrative to why you’re in business.
-How did you find your niche?
+How did you find a niche?
 Why are you passionate about your store?
 The more story you can build around your brand, your drop shipping business, the more it will help you grow.

 And as Sarah Hofstetter of 360i (a top advertising agency that helps clients capitalize on industry changes) put it “Are you living up to your promise?”
 You have to have an identity and mission statement to live up to and once you do, stick with it.
 Your brand will help you do so.
 At Drop Ship Lifestyle, we teach building our brand and website first before even find suppliers, because suppliers know how important having a brand is.